-- (a) "Agreement" means a district library agreement required by section 3 or the agreement governing a district library established under former 1955 PA 164. - (b) "Board" means a district library board. - (c) "Department" means the department of history, arts, and libraries. - (d) "District" means the territory of the participating municipalities that is served by a district library established under this act. - (e) "General election" means that term as defined in the Michigan election law, 1954 PA 116, MCL 168.1 to 168.992. - (f) "Largest" means, if used in reference to a participating school district, the participating school district having the most electors voting at the last regularly scheduled school board election in the participating school district. - (g) "Largest" means, if used in reference to a county, the county having the most registered electors of a district as last reported to the county clerk under section 661 of the Michigan election law, 1954 PA 116, MCL 168.661. - (h) "Legislative body" means, if the municipality is a school district, the school board. - (i) "Municipality" means a city, village, school district, township, or county.
-Municipality shall not include a school district for the purpose of establishing a new district library after January 1, 2015. - (j) "Participating" means, in reference to a municipality, that the municipality is a party to an agreement. - (k) "School district" means 1 of the following but does not include a primary school district or a school district that holds meetings rather than elections: - (i) "Local act school district" as defined in section 5 of the revised school code, 1976 PA 451, MCL 380.5. - (ii) "Local school district" as that term is used in the revised school code, 1976 PA 451, MCL 380.1 to 380.1852. - (l) "State librarian" means the librarian appointed under section 5 of the library of Michigan act, 1982 PA 540, MCL 397.15.
+(a) "Agreement" means a district library agreement required by section 3 or the agreement governing a district library established under former 1955 PA 164.

+(b) "Board" means a district library board.

+(c) "Department" means the department of education.

+(d) "District" means the territory of the participating municipalities that is served by a district library established under this act.

+(e) "General election" means that term as defined in section 2 of the Michigan election law, 1954 PA 116, MCL 168.2.

+(f) "Largest" means, if used in reference to a participating school district, the participating school district having the most electors voting at the last regularly scheduled school board election in the participating school district.

+(g) "Largest" means, if used in reference to a county, the county having the most registered electors of a district as last reported to the county clerk under section 661 of the Michigan election law, 1954 PA 116, MCL 168.661.

+(h) "Legislative body" means, if the municipality is a school district, the school board.

+(i) "Municipality" means a city, village, school district, township, or county.

+(j) "Participating" means, in reference to a municipality, that the municipality is a party to an agreement.

+(k) "School district" means 1 of the following but does not include a primary school district or a school district that holds meetings rather than elections:

+(i) "Local act school district" as defined in section 5 of the revised school code, 1976 PA 451, MCL 380.5.

+(ii) "Local school district" as that term is used in the revised school code, 1976 PA 451, MCL 380.1 to 380.1852.

+(l) "State librarian" means the department.

 History: 1989, Act 24, Imd.
 Eff.
 May 22, 1989;-Am.
 2001, Act 64, Eff.
 Oct.
 1, 2001;-Am.
 2005, Act 60, Imd.
 Eff.
-July 7, 2005.
+July 7, 2005;-Am.
+2015, Act 108, Imd.
+Eff.
+June 30, 2015.

-397.173 Joint establishment of district library; requirements; portion of municipality to be included in district library; excluded portion; resolution; documents to be filed with state librarian; review; approval of agreement; amendment of boundaries; effect of excluded territory; single municipality.
+397.173 Joint establishment of district library; requirements; portion of municipality to be included in district library; excluded portion; documents to be filed with state librarian; review; approval or disapproval; amendment of boundaries; effect of excluded territory; single municipality.

-- Sec.
-3. (1) Except as otherwise provided under subsection (13), 2 or more municipalities, except 2 or more school districts that hold their regularly scheduled elections on different dates, authorized by law to establish and maintain a library or library services may jointly establish a district library if each of the following requirements is satisfied: - (a) If the proposed district contains a public library, other than a district library established under this act, and that public library is recognized by the department as lawfully established for purposes of the distribution of state aid and penal fines, the governing board of the public library approves the establishment of the district library.
+Sec.
+3. (1) Except as otherwise provided under subsection (12), 2 or more municipalities, except 2 or more school districts that hold their regularly scheduled elections on different dates, authorized by law to establish and maintain a library or library services may jointly establish a district library if each of the following requirements is satisfied:

+(a) If the proposed district contains a public library, other than a district library established under this act, and that public library is recognized by the department as lawfully established for purposes of the distribution of state aid and penal fines, the governing board of the public library approves the establishment of the district library.